evaera/RoVer/index.md

 - Use the following command to unbind a role from a group:

   `!Unbind Group Member` where `Group Member` is the *Discord role name*

-- Use the following command to unbind all roles from groups in your server:

-  `!UnbindAll`

 ### Virtual groups